canvas-medical/documentation/collections/_api/coverage.md

                ```
                For **Read/Search**, this **Organization** reference will always be returned.
               <br>
                - sending a `payor[0].identifier.value` corresponding to the Coverage's payor id.
-For now, these values can only be found in the Insurers Admin view in Canvas.
+For now, these values can only be found and updated in the [Insurers Admin view](https://canvas-medical.zendesk.com/hc/en-us/articles/360062281054-Managing-Insurers) in Canvas.
                ```json
                 "payor": [
                     {